AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

 ### Introduction
 A few years ago, while riding on a bus I saw an infographic about this application which could tell you the ETA for the buses in Tehran.
 Intrigued by this claim, I installed the app named [Tehran Public Transport](https://play.google.com/store/apps/details?id=com.neda.buseta) on my phone.

-The inital screen tells you to register using your phone number and a code sent to it using SMS.
+The initial screen tells you to register using your phone number and a code sent to it using SMS.
 A very common pattern for applications in Iran.
 After that it took some time to download a database of all stations, and it finally opened.

 <figure>
   <img alt="Screenshot of application" src="/public/images/api-extraction-from-tehran-bus-app/Screenshot_Tehran_Public_Transport.png" style="height: 700px !important;"/>